bphillips201/ashleephillips.com/src/pages/case-study--marketing-lifecycle/marketing-lifecycle.md

 ### Challenge

-Help people understand where to focus their marketing efforts and which tools to set up, so they can reach their goals.
+Help people understand where to focus their marketing efforts and which tools to set up so they can reach their goals.

 ### Solution